 In our house, I use a microwavable bean bag which works in two ways:

-If they have a fever: We freeze the bean bag, put it in the puppy cover and place it in their forehead to bring the fever down.
+If they have a fever: We freeze the bean bag, put it in the puppy cover, and place it on their forehead to bring the fever down.

 If they have a persistent cough, without a fever: We place the bean bag in the microwave at the lowest setting, place it in the puppy cover, and let them hug it.
-It almost always helps soother their cough and fall asleep.
+It almost always helps soothe their cough and fall asleep.
 The heating element in the Puppy Microwavable Bean Bag shown above, is organic proso millet, a natural material.

 6. Plenty of Fluids